tibs/beyond-spellchecking-talk/notes.rst

 .. _`Scunthorpe problem`: https://en.wikipedia.org/wiki/Scunthorpe_problem

-There is a vale plugin for similar checks
+There is a Vale plugin for similar checks

-Other alternatives to vale
+Other alternatives to Vale
 --------------------------

-The vale documentation mentions ``textlint`` and ``RedPen`` as alternatives that handle markdown and reStructuredText (and other things), and ``alex`` as just handling markdown.
-It also benchmarks vale as being faster than its competitors.
+The Vale documentation mentions ``textlint`` and ``RedPen`` as alternatives that handle markdown and reStructuredText (and other things), and ``alex`` as just handling markdown.
+It also benchmarks Vale as being faster than its competitors.

 See also https://lwn.net/Articles/822969/ (Tools to improve Englist text) from 2020.

 * https://textlint.github.io/ - Rules are written as plugins using JavaScript.
 * https://alexjs.com/ - "Catch insensitive, inconsiderate writing".
-There is a vale plugin for at least some of the same functionality
+There is a Vale plugin for at least some of the same functionality
 * http://proselint.com/ and https://github.com/amperser/proselint - Rules are written
   as plugins using Python